sbcc-cs105/EX01-HelloWorld/README.md

 }
 ```

-You can simply copy the code from the grey box and paste it into the **HelloWorld.java** file.
+You can simply copy the code from the grey box and paste it into the **edu.vcccd.vc.csv40.HelloWorld.java** file.
 Save it.
 Now run the file by choosing **Run -> Run** in Eclipse.
 This notation means to go to the Eclipse **Run** menu and select the item called **Run**.
 You should see an output, in the console window at he botom of Eclipse, that says "Hello, World!".

 Once you've completed this you can go on and answer the following questions in the header comment.
 Answer the questions in that block. **Please don't forget to answer these questions!**